WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

-In the example of stacking up the `@COW` macro and the `@DictionaryLike` macro on a single type, the macro expansions of the two macros generate two `_$storage` variable.
+In the example of stacking up the `@COW` macro and the `@DictionaryLike` macro on a single type, the macro expansions of the two macros generate two `_$storage` variables.
 To add the renaming mechanism, we can naturally come up with the idea that to add an argument to the macro:

 ```swift